 We are the “go to” resource for business in the St. John’s area.
 We’re building a coordinated network of resource partners that will quickly route you to valuable information, available programs, experience and expertise to help your business succeed.

 p.
 726-2961, ext.
 210

-The Manager of Finance & Compliance is responsible for maintaining the day-to-day financial control of the Board and ensuring that all the finances are properly administered and monitored with the assistance of the CEO and the Secretary/Treasurer.
-Duties include: accounts receivable, accounts payable, payroll, budgets, and financial statements.
+Our Manager of Finance & Compliance is responsible for maintaining the day-to-day financial control of the Board and ensuring that all the finances are properly administered and monitored with the assistance of the CEO and the Secretary/Treasurer.
+Duties include accounts receivable, accounts payable, payroll, budgets, and financial statements.
 Jennifer also ensures the Board is in compliance with all regulatory bodies relating to all government agencies.
 Jennifer is also a member of the Treasurer’s Committee and is the staff-support to the Secretary/Treasurer.